lobbyplag/lobbyplag-data/readme.md

 ## Raw data

-The folder `raw` contains the data sources like lobby papers or EU documents in arbitrary formats.
+The folder `raw` contains the data sources like lobby papers in arbitrary formats.

 ## Open Data